ashhw/TeamsAACQTools/README.md

 Ensure the following prerequisites are met before using the TeamsAACQTools PowerShell Module:
 1. Install the ImportExcel module: Run as Administrator in PowerShell: `Install-Module ImportExcel`
 2. Install the MicrosoftTeams Module: Run as Administrator in PowerShell: `Install-Module MicrosoftTeams`
+3. Install the ExchangeOnlineManagement Module: Run as Administrator in PowerShell `Install-Module ExchangeOnlineManagement`
-3. Download ffmpeg: Choose your OS and download from [here](https://www.ffmpeg.org/download.html).
+4. Download ffmpeg: Choose your OS and download from [here](https://www.ffmpeg.org/download.html).
 Copy it to a chosen location, e.g., "C:\ffmpeg".

 **Note:** You can also use the `-InstallModules` switch for an interactive installation of required modules.
 Avoid using this in automation scenarios.